-On Thursday 21 March 2019, the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development, Michael McCormack addressed an Industry Leaders Summit in Brisbane and launched a report by CSIRO into the supply chain benefits of Inland Rail.
+On Thursday 21 March 2019, the Deputy Prime Minister and Minister for Infrastructure, Transport, Cities and Regional Development, Michael McCormack addressed an Industry Leaders Summit in Brisbane and launched a report by CSIRO into the supply chain benefits of Inland Rail.

 The pilot study mapped supply chain movements originating, terminating and passing through the Parkes, Narromine and Dubbo regions and found that Inland Rail will significantly reduce transport costs for some agricultural products.